quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 higher-level, plaintext header values SHOULD (also) be logged in the http.frame_created and http.frame_parsed event data (instead).

-Note: qpack does not have its own parameters_set event.
+QPACK does not have its own parameters_set event.
 This was merged with http.parameters_set for brevity, since qpack is a required extension for HTTP/3 anyway.
 Other HTTP/3 extensions MAY also log their SETTINGS fields in http.parameters_set or MAY define their own events.